 Acclaimed for his profound sense of poetry and distinctive style, Sandro Russo is in great demand as a soloist in many venues around the world.
-He has unanimously received accolades for his sparkling virtuosity, and his playing Acclaimed for his profound sense of poetry and distinctive style, Sandro Russo has been in demand as a soloist in many venues around the world.
+He has unanimously received accolades for his sparkling virtuosity, and his playing has often been referred to as a throwback to the grand tradition of elegant pianism and beautiful sound.

 He unanimously receives accolades for his sparkling virtuosity and his playing has often been referred to as a throwback to the grand tradition of elegant pianism and beautiful sound.
 Abbey Simon has praised him as “an artist to his fingertips…musical, intuitive, and a master of the instrument.”
 Lowell Liebermann has called him “a musician’s musician, and a pianist’s pianist.
 There is no technical challenge too great for him, but it is his musicianship that ultimately makes the greatest impression.
 His interpretations reveal a unique and profound artist at work.”